grafana/beyla/docs/sources/tutorial/helm-alloy.md

 ## Prerequisites

-- A Kubernetes cluster.
-You can use [kind](https://kind.sigs.k8s.io/) to create a local cluster.
+- A Kubernetes cluster, you can use [kind](https://kind.sigs.k8s.io/) to create a local cluster
-- `kubectl` installed and configured to use your cluster
+- `kubectl` installed and configured for your cluster
 - [Helm](https://helm.sh/) installed
-- A Grafana Cloud account or a compatible Prometheus and/or OpenTelemetry backend to receive the data.
+- A Grafana Cloud account or a compatible Prometheus and/or OpenTelemetry backend to receive the data

 ### 1. Prepare the Alloy environment in Kubernetes